bpjohannessen/xamarin-forms-sqlite-sample/README.md

 # xamarin-forms-sqlite-sample
 Sample Xamarin Forms app using an populated SQLite database to display information in ListViews.
+Currently works on iOS.

+TODO:
+- MVVM
+- Testing on Android